9 Positive Signs After Embryo Transfer

 6. Nausea

 Nausea, commonly known as “morning sickness,” can be an early sign of pregnancy.
 Hormonal changes and increased human chorionic gonadotropin (HCG) levels can cause nausea.
-This symptom typically appears within 2-8 weeks after embryo transfer but can vary between individuals.
+This symptom typically appears within 2-8 weeks after embryo but can vary between individuals.
 Symptoms of nausea: –

 • Feeling sick or queasy in the stomach